Oral & Maxillofacial Surgery

 Applicant Guide

-NHS England (South West) co-ordinates the national selection process for Oral & Maxillofacial Surgery at Level Three (ST3).
-All the interviews will be held online using the Qpercom Virtual Interview System for posts across the UK.
-The posts will commence from August 2024 onwards.
+NHS England (South West) will be co-ordinating national selection for Oral & Maxillofacial Surgery at Level Three (ST3) for posts commencing from February 2025 onwards.
+The interviews will be held online using Qpercom Recruit which is a virtual interview system used for selection across the UK.

 When applying you will not need to select particular posts, regions, rotations, etc.; just complete and submit the application.
 You will have the opportunity to rank all the posts available nationally at a later stage in the selection process.